jakartaee/platform/publish-xml-schemas.md

 # How to Publish XML Schemas

+## Staging

+Submit a PR to https://github.com/eclipse-ee4j/ee4j with the following content:

+- `xml/ns/jakartaee/wombat-x.y.xsd`

+## Publishing

-This page describes how to publish XML Schemas to https://jakarta.ee/xml/ns/jakartaee.
+The following describes how to publish XML Schemas to https://jakarta.ee/xml/ns/jakartaee.
+This will be the responsibility of the Platform Project.
+A schema may be published in Draft state by setting the `status` field in `data/schemas.yml` to **Draft**.
+For a final release, this field must be changed to **Final Release**

 Submit a PR to https://github.com/jakartaee/jakarta.ee with the following content: